groinge/sd-webui-untitledmerger/readme.md

 - Supports multithreading for a moderate performance improvement.

 Note:
+- Only supports safetensors.
-- Currently only supports 'ALL:' and state_dict keys (e.g.cond_stage_model.transformer.text_model.encoder.layers.4.mlp.fc1.bias) as targets
+- Currently only has 'ALL:' and state_dict keys (e.g.cond_stage_model.transformer.text_model.encoder.layers.4.mlp.fc1.bias) as targets